 There is currently a global boom in so-called Digital Health solutions, also in Austria.
 In 2017, software for medicine, telemedicine and e-health played by far the most important role in the business acitivities of the Austrian dedicated medical device companies.
 More than a third identified themselves as having skills and products in this category.
-This figure is on the rise: Three years earlier, it had been 29%.
+This figure is on the rise: three years earlier, it was at 29%.
 Not suprisingly, half of the 35 newcomers in the field belong to this category.
-The companies’ products include software solutions that enable clinical personnel to monitor real-time localizations of patients, establish an emergency call system and work as a protection system for disoriented patients.
+The companies’ products include software solutions that enable clinical personnel to monitor real-time localization of patients, establish an emergency call system and work as a protection system for disoriented patients.

 According to the WHO around 60 million people worldwide suffer from bipolar affective disorder, a condition better known as manic-depressive illness.
 These people repeatedly experience phases of depression and mania that often entail serious social and economic consequences. meemo-tec’s smartphone app supports people suffering from bipolar disorder in their daily lives and connects them with persons they trust.
 Using intelligent algorithms, the programme is designed to detect shifts from healthy daily routines towards behaviours favouring the disorder and to counteract this development.
 Users document their daily activities and assess their mood with UP!.
 The app also automatically records physical activities, work-life-balance and sleeping habits, enabling users to better understand links between their day-to-day lives and depression and/or mania.
 Moreover, users can generate health reports covering several weeks, which give physicians and therapists a better overview of the course of the disease and help them improve their therapies.

 Contextflow is developing machine learning technology for large medical image data.
-Working closely together with supporting radiologists, they now have their deep learning-based technology ready to support them in their daily routine.
+Working closely together with supporting radiologists, they now have a deep learning-based technology ready to support doctors in their daily routine.
 Instead of spending time on frustrating search via multiple web sources, books and literature, the contextflow search engine puts relevant information at their disposal in the blink of an eye.

 Listening to the heart is a highly subjective examination, which is particularly difficult in neonatology due to the very high heart rates and restless behaviour of newborns.
 CSD Labs is developing eMurmur®, a medical software to support physicians in the auscultation of the heart.
 The use of innovative algorithms developed and validated on the basis of clinical data makes the software a technological front runner. eMurmur® is non-invasive, offers diagnostic suggestions for cardiac defects within a few seconds and facilitates the comprehensive and reliable electronic documentation of heart defect screenings.
 Besides the often suboptimal quality of clinical data, the complexity and variability of heart sounds and heart noises constitute major challenges in computer-assisted auscultation.
 The algorithms developed by CSD Labs® are the first to permit the fully-automated extraction of physiologically meaningful parameters from these complex signals.